We need to rethink everything we know about community.

 As it is apparent in the Industry Pulse, inadequate reserve funds are a top concern across all fields within the community association management industry.
 This should come as no surprise when reviewing our data; less than a third of all community associations surveyed have commissioned a reserves study within the past year, and 42 percent have not completed one in the past three to five years.
 This is alarming, considering that associations are using reserves funds as their primary method to fund capital improvements.

-Overall, 56 percent of respondents were either not satisfied or completed dissatisfied with their current management company.
+Overall, 56 percent of respondents were either not satisfied or completely dissatisfied with their current management company.

 We asked board members, If you could tell your management company one thing they’re doing right, what would you say?
 Overwhelmingly, trending answers pertained to physical attendance at board meetings, a high performing community manager, responsiveness, and mobile apps for homeowners.